Russian pipeline faces big hurdles amid Ukraine tensions

 Pipeline critics say it increases Russia’s leverage over Europe, pits member states against each other and deprives Ukraine of key financial support.
 Europe also went into winter with scant gas reserves that have sent prices soaring to eight times what they were at the start of the year, with Putin using the crunch to underline his push for final approval of the project.

-Gazprom didn't sell gas above its long-term contracts, further increasing unease about Russian motives.
+Gazprom didn't sell gas above its long-term contracts this summer, further increasing unease about Russian motives.
 Analysts say existing pipelines have enough capacity for Gazprom to have sent more, but it filled domestic reserves first.

 For now, the approval process for the pipeline is on hold.
-German regulators say they can only rule on an entity formed under German law, so Swiss-based Nord Stream 2 is forming a German subsidiary to comply; a decision won't come in the first half of this year.
-Then the European Commission must also review the project before it goes back to German regulators for a final look.
-Analysts say the decision is a legal and bureaucratic one that isn't subject to politics.
+German regulators say they can only approve a company formed there, so the Swiss-based Nord Stream 2, owned by a Gazprom subsidiary, is creating a German arm.
+A decision won’t come in the first half of 2022.
+The European Union's executive commission then must review the project.

-Nord Stream 2's critics say it does not meet an EU requirement to effectively separate the gas supplier from the pipeline operator to prevent a monopoly that could hurt competition and mean higher prices for consumers.
-Nord Stream 2 is owned by a Gazprom subsidiary.
+Analysts say those decisions are legal, bureaucratic ones not subject to politics.

-Asked about the separation issue, Nord Stream said that it “undertakes all necessary efforts to ensure compliance with applicable rules and regulations" and has been granted permits by the four EU countries through whose territory it passes.
+Critics say Nord Stream 2 doesn't meet an EU requirement to separate the gas supplier from the pipeline operator to prevent a monopoly that could hurt competition and mean higher prices for consumers.

-Regarding Habeck's critical remarks, the company said that “we do not comment on political statement.”
+Nord Stream said it “undertakes all necessary efforts to ensure compliance with applicable rules and regulations" and has permits by the four EU countries it passes through.

-Even if the pipeline passes regulatory review, it's not necessarily in the clear due to Poland’s opposition.
-That's because EU members can sue in the European Court of Justice if they disagree with regulators' decision, said Alan Riley, senior fellow at the Atlantic Council and a lawyer specializing in European antitrust and energy issues.
-The anti-monopoly rules could bring years of litigation, and possibly a preliminary order halting pipeline operations until the case is decided.
+Even if the pipeline clears regulators, it's not necessarily in the clear because of Poland’s opposition.
+EU members can sue in the European Court of Justice if they disagree with regulators, said Alan Riley, senior fellow at the Atlantic Council and a lawyer specializing in European antitrust and energy issues.
+EU anti-monopoly rules could bring years of litigation, even a ruling temporarily halting pipeline operations until the case is decided.

 “This could go on for some time,” Riley said.
 Final approval “is not a slam-dunk by any means.”